p2-inc/phasetwo-docs/docs/getting-started/configuration.md

 - *User registration* controls if users can register for your application, and enables the default registration screens.
 - *Email as username* controls if the users email address will be used as their username.
 - *Login with email* allows users to log in with their email address, regardless if their email is their username.
 - *Verify email* requires the user to verify their email address.
 An email server must be set up in your account in order to send a verification email to your users.
-See the [email server configuration guide](/docs/getting-started/email#server-configuration) for more informatio.
+See the [email server configuration guide](/docs/getting-started/email#server-configuration) for more information.

 ![](/docs/getting-started-configuration-settings.png)